 People with sex addiction use sex to avoid other emotional and psychological problems such as stress, anxiety, depression, and social isolation.

-Must Knows before Taking a Sex Addiction Test
+Must Know Before Taking a Sex Addiction Test

 We want you to know what you’re getting into before you take the next step.
 Here’s all you should know if you’re wondering about suffering from the sex addiction problem.